Woolhope: Amenities

-Clubs and societies
+Recreation

 Woolhope has a football team called Woolhope Allstars FC.
 They play at the Berryfield, which is the smallest pitch in the league.

 Woolhope has a cricket team called Woolhope Cricket Club.
 They also play at the Berryfield.

 Woolhope is also home to Woolhope Amateur Dramatics Society, or 'WADS', a popular theatre group which stages, on average, two shows per year, typically a pantomime in the winter, and an adult comedy in summer.

 Famous inhabitants

 The area was a retreat of late TV writer John Sullivan, whose works included Only Fools and Horses and The Green Green Grass, and of musician Roger Whittaker, who previously inhabited one half of the Wessington Court estate house.
 Woolhope is currently home to Liberty Bee Miles who is a multiple (Junior) British, UK, European and World Brazilian jiu-jitsu champion.